 Impaired Driving Penalties in Prince Edward Island

-The province of PEI has zero tolerance for impaired driving.
-Any driver aged 19 years or more with a driving experience of fewer than 3 years may not drive with BAC more than 0.
+The province of PEI has zero-tolerance for impaired driving.
+Any driver aged 19 years or more with a driving experience of fewer than 3 years may not drive with a BAC of more than 0.

-If a driver is caught with BAC more than 0 then the following apply:
+If a driver is caught with a BAC of more than 0 then the following applies:

 - The driver license will be suspended immediately for 24 hours